timokoenig/hostrefugees/README.md

 ## Contributors

-Special thanks to [Katerina Limpitsouni](https://twitter.com/ninaLimpi) and [undraw.co](https://undraw.co) providing the illustrations for this project.
+Special thanks to [Katerina Limpitsouni](https://twitter.com/ninaLimpi) and [undraw.co](https://undraw.co) for providing the illustrations for this project.

 ---